 First, congratulations on taking the first step into becoming a professional photographer!
 Sleeklens products will prove to be lifelong companions in your post-production sessions.

-In order to ensure that your actions are installed properly, we will go through three different methods of installation, suitable for both Windows and Mac OSX users.
+In order to ensure that your Photoshop Actions are installed properly, we will go through three different methods of installation, suitable for both Windows and Mac OSX users.

-If the Actions won’t open by using the first method, simply follow up these quick instructions.
+If the new action won’t open by using the first method, simply follow up these quick instructions.

 In the case that the above two methods don’t work… don’t worry!
 You can always use this reliable method.

 Note: For Windows 10, instead of Program Files the folder can be labeled as Program Data.

 Now that we’ve discussed about how to install actions in Adobe Photoshop, let’s go over how to use Photoshop Actions and what they are and what they’re actually used for while photo editing.